 Google Ads disapproved by Google?
 You’ve got your ad groups set up, you’ve picked all your keywords, and the copy has been written to perfection.
 What next?
 Your ads are ready to meet your audience.
 You start getting clicks and maybe even conversions.
 Things are going well.

 Then, out of the blue, your Google Ads get disapproved.
 It stops you in your tracks.
+And with repeat violations your entire Google Ads account may get suspended as well.
 What could possibly be the cause of this when you’ve read all of Google’s policies and followed all the best practices?

 Thankfully, we’re here to provide solutions.
 Keep reading this article from New Digital to get a complete overview of all the possible causes of your Google Ads getting disapproved, as well as suggestions on how to solve these problems.